xdrm-io/aicra/README.md

 - `method` an HTTP method
 - `path` an uri pattern (can contain variables)
 - `info` a short description of what it does
-- `scope` a list of the required permissions
+- `scope` a definition of the required permissions
 - `in` a list of input arguments
 - `out` a list of output arguments
 ```json